PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Devices Get Device Loss And Latency History

-**Get the uplink loss percentage and latency in milliseconds, and goodput in kilobits per second for a wired network device.**
+**Get the uplink loss percentage and latency in milliseconds, and goodput in kilobits per second for MX, MG and Z devices.**

 https://developer.cisco.com/meraki/api-v1/#!get-device-loss-and-latency-history